Time limits to contest a will

 • You discover a will has been altered or is missing required signatures

-• The will does not reflect what the deceased told you they intended
+• In some cases a will does not reflect what the deceased had told others they intended.

-• You were not given adequate notice of probate being granted, affecting your awareness of deadlines
+• In some cases a person was not given adequate notice of probate being granted, affecting awareness of deadlines.

-Missing these critical timeframes can have serious consequences.
-If you fail to act within the contest will after probate granted window, you may lose the legal right to challenge the document entirely.
-This means you could be permanently bound by a will you believe is invalid.
-Similarly, failing to lodge a family provision claim within 12 months from death can bar you from seeking court-ordered support from the estate, even if you were genuinely dependent on the deceased.
+Timeframes connected to particular stages of proceedings can affect available options.
+Where action does not occur within the contest will after probate granted window, the legal right to challenge the document may be lost.
+This may mean a person is permanently bound by a will they believe is invalid.
+Similarly, where a family provision claim is not lodged within 12 months from death, a person may be barred from seeking court-ordered support from the estate, even where genuinely dependent on the deceased.

 What to consider